michael-sumner/go-make-things/content/articles/2016-09-26-open-source-etiquette.md

 categories:
 - Code
 date: '2016-09-26'
+permalink: /open-source-etiquette/
 title: Open Source Etiquette
+url: /2016/09/26/open-source-etiquette
 ---

-I love [creating open source code](/open-source) and seeing the cool things people do with it.
+I love [creating open source code](https://gomakethings.com/open-source) and seeing the cool things people do with it.

 However... as my projects get more popular, I find myself dealing with demands for features that don't exist yet, the same question asked repeatedly, and other time-sucks.
 Most people just make well-meaning mistakes.
 A few are real jerks.